r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 installer:

 ```
-./configure --host=x86_64-w64-mingw32.static.posix --with-blas="-L$TLHOME -lblas" --with-lapack="-L $TLHOME -llapack"
+./configure --host=x86_64-w64-mingw32.static.posix --with-blas="-L$SHAREDLB -lblas" --with-lapack="-L$SHAREDLB -llapack"
 make win64-install
-cp $TLHOME/libblas.dll $TLHOME/liblapack.dll win/inst64/bin
+cp $SHAREDLB/libblas.dll $SHAREDLB/liblapack.dll win/inst64/bin
 make installer
 ```

 But, before running `make installer`, one needs to fix the installer script for 64-bit-only build.
-The original installer supported both 32-bit and 64-bit architecture, but R on Windows since R 4.2 and Rtools43 only supports 64-bit.
+The original installer supported both 32-bit and 64-bit architecture, but R on Windows since R 4.2 and Rtools42 only supports 64-bit.
 The patch is available with the build script, [here](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/extra/jags).

+This example only works on the Intel platform.

 ## Native building of external libraries: Nlopt

-Nlopt is included in Rtools43, so it does not have to be built for use with R packages (and it shouldn't be according to CRAN repository policy, because it is available in the system).
-But it can be built in Rtools43 simply as follows (version [2.7.1](https://github.com/stevengj/nlopt/archive/v2.7.1.tar.gz)):
+Nlopt is included in Rtools44, so it does not have to be built for use with R packages (and it shouldn't be according to CRAN repository policy, because it is available in the system).
+But it can be built in Rtools44 simply as follows (version [2.7.1](https://github.com/stevengj/nlopt/archive/v2.7.1.tar.gz)):